heidi-holappa/ot-harjoitustyo/documentation/architecture.md

 ## Class diagram

-Below is a visualization of the current class diagram and dependencies.
-The vision is to make refactor the code in week 5 to make the dependencies more structured.
-Feedback and tips on how to work towards this are very welcome!

-At the time being the application uses one object instance of the classes in UI, service and repository classes.
-UI-classes 'remember' the service classes they use and the service classes 'remember' the repositories used.
-None of the GUI, service or repository classes 'remember' objects from the entities classes, even if many of them use them temporarily.
+Below is a visualization of the class diagram and dependencies.
+The application uses default object instances of service and repository classes.
+UI-classes 'remember' the instances of service classes they use and the service classes 'remember' the instances of repository class objects used.
+None of the GUI, service or repository classes 'remember' instances from the entities classes, even if many of them use them temporarily.
+Exception being the active user that is referenced in the service class UserManagement.

 ```mermaid